Satisfactory Academic Progress (SAP) Requirments

 Maximum Time Frame

 Students in undergraduate programs requiring 128 credit hours for graduation will be eligible for financial aid during the first 192 (12 semesters) attempted credit hours as an undergraduate, including any transferred credit hours accepted for credit toward the degree.
 Graduate students in the Masters of Theology Program will be eligible during the first 72 attempted credit hours; and doctoral program, 96 attempted credit hours.
-Eligibility for financial aid ends once students reach this maximum time frame.
+If a student is seeking multiple degrees, they are eligible for a maximum of 150% of the combined credits required to complete the degree(s).
+Eligibility for financial aid ends once students reach this maximum period.
 Only courses required for the student’s chosen program are eligible for Title IV Financial Aid.

 Satisfactory Academic Progress Statuses